Jacob Meyers Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.99 team ERA that ranks last among all league pitching staffs.
+- The Athletics' 5.96 team ERA ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to allow the third-most home runs in baseball (136 total, 1.4 per game).
+- The Athletics surrender the third-most home runs in baseball (137 total, 1.4 per game).

-- The left-hander last appeared in relief on Saturday, when he threw four innings against the Minnesota Twins, allowing five earned runs while giving up six hits.
+- In his most recent appearance on Sunday, the lefty went 6 1/3 innings against the Minnesota Twins, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.